- Health Care Fraud Defense and Compliance Counseling

 Prior to that, Mr. André spent time at the United States Securities & Exchange Commission as Assistant Chief Litigation Counsel (1999-2001), Senior Counsel (1990-1999), and Staff Attorney (1987-1990), Division of Enforcement.
 He prosecuted violators of federal securities laws and handled numerous matters in the areas of financial fraud, executive compensation, auditor independence, Foreign Corrupt Practices Act, broker-dealer regulation and supervision, Internet fraud, micro-cap stock manipulation, "prime bank" securities fraud, unregistered distribution of securities, self-dealing by fund managers, and insider trading.

 Mr. André earned the U.S. Attorney's Office Special Achievement Award on six occasions in recognition of meritorious service and sustained superior performance.
+In 2021, Mr. André was recognized in “The Best Lawyers in America” for his work in Criminal Defense: White Collar.
 In 2016, he received the Federal Bureau of Investigation Commendation, awarded for the successful prosecution of U.S. v.
 Florence and Michael Bikundi, (largest healthcare fraud case in the District of Columbia history).
 Mr. André received the Federal Bureau of Investigation Commendation in 2012, which was awarded for Outstanding Prosecutorial Assistance to the Federal Bureau of Investigation on local public corruption matters.
 While at the Securities and Exchange Commission, he was awarded the Director’s Award in recognition of Outstanding Contribution to the Enforcement of the Federal Securities Laws in 2000.

 Significant Prosecutions, Fraud & Public Corruption Section United States Attorney’s Office